microchip-pic-avr-examples/llc50w-power-voltage-mode-control-with-active-current-sharing/README.md

 During the soft-start ramp, PG2TRIGA, PG2PHASE, PG4TRIGA and PG4PHASE are decreased by steps equivalent to 10ns so that the duty cycle increases by 10ns each time.

 The ramp is stopped when the rising edge of PG2PHASE is 74ns from the start of the period.
-Thus at the end of the ramp, all SR drive signals are running at just under 50% duty cycle (precisely, this is [PG2PER/2*250ps] - 124ns).
+Thus at the end of the ramp, all SR drive signals are running at just under 50% duty cycle (precisely, the on-time is [PG2PER/2*250ps] - 124ns).

 At the end of the ramp, we change to the UP AND RUNNING state.